Koszul duality patterns in Floer theory: Introduction

-The Gerstenhaber algebra structure of the Hochschild cohomology of the preprojective algebra $\Pi_\Gamma$ in the non-Dynkin case has already been computed by Crawley-Boevey, Etingof, Ginzburg in \cite{BVEG} when $\f{K}$ has characteristic zero, and by Schedler \cite{schedler} in general. $HH^*(\Pi_\Gamma) \neq 0$ only for $*=0,1,2$, which implies the same for $SH^*(X_\Gamma)$ by the above spectral sequence (without assuming Conjecture (\ref{conj})).
-This is in contrast with the Dynkin case where $SH^*(X_\Gamma)$ is non-trivial for all $* \leq 2$.
+The Gerstenhaber algebra structure of the Hochschild cohomology of the preprojective algebra $\Pi_\Gamma$ in the non-Dynkin case has already been computed by Crawley-Boevey, Etingof, Ginzburg in \cite{BVEG} when $\f{K}$ has characteristic zero, and by Schedler \cite{schedler} in general. $HH^*(\Pi_\Gamma) \neq 0$ only for $*=0,1,2$.
 We give a brief review of these computations of $HH^*(\Pi_\Gamma)$ for completeness; see Sec.~(\ref{nondynkin}) for a full description.
-These computations also serve to motivate Conjecture \ref{conj} as follows.
-By the above discussion, $\mathscr{B}_\Gamma$ can be seen as a deformation of the CY2 algebra $\Pi_\Gamma$.
-In fact, this is a deformation of Calabi-Yau algebras as $\mathscr{B}_\Gamma$ (being a model for the wrapped Fukaya category of $X_\Gamma$) is also a Calabia-Yau algebra.
-If we consider the corresponding formal deformation, then the associated Kodaira-Spencer class lives in $\mathrm{Ker}(\Delta: HH^2(\Pi_\Gamma) \to HH^1(\Pi_\Gamma))$ (see for ex. \cite{EtGi}), where $\Delta$ is the BV-operator.
-Now, it can be observed from the description given in Sec.~(\ref{nondynkin}) that this kernel is trivial if $\mathrm{char}(\mathbb{K})=0$.
+Now, $\mathscr{B}_\Gamma$ can be seen as a deformation of the CY2 algebra $\Pi_\Gamma$.
+If we consider the corresponding formal deformation, then the associated Kodaira-Spencer class lives in $\mathrm{Ker}(\Delta: HH^2(\Pi_\Gamma) \to HH^1(\Pi_\Gamma))$, where $\Delta$ is the BV-operator (see for ex. \cite{EtGi}).
+Now, it can be observed from the description given in Sec.~(\ref{nondynkin}) that this kernel is trivial if $\mathrm{char}\ \mathbb{K}=0$.
+This result does not hold in arbitrary characteristic, see Remark (\ref{subtree}) (cf. Remark (\ref{BVremark})) for a proof that this deformation is non-trivial over a field $\mathbb{K}$ of characteristic 2.

+Finally, let us remark that the above argument only shows that the associated formal deformation is trivial.
+This does not mean that $\mathscr{B}_\Gamma$ is quasi-isomorphic to $\mathscr{G}_\Gamma$ - such a quasi-isomorphism holds only after certain completion.
+As was shown in our subsequent work \cite{EL2}, $H^0(\mathscr{B}_\Gamma)$ is isomorphic to the multiplicative preprojective algebra associated with $\Gamma$, introduced by Crawley-Boevey and Shaw \cite{CBS}.
+On the other hand $H^0(\mathscr{G}_\Gamma)$ is isomorphic to the additive preprojective algebra $\Pi_\Gamma$.
+It is known that additive and multiplicative preprojective algebras are isomorphic only when $\mathrm{char}\ \mathbb{K}=0$ and $\Gamma$ is Dynkin, and in general, they are isomorphic when $\mathrm{char}\ \mathbb{K}=0$ only after completion as it follows from the above deformation theory argument.